jamesrharwood/thesis/chapters/appendix/deficiencies.md

 > "So I kind of know how long this page is based on seeing [the scroll bar] move.
 I don't want to read the whole thing [...]
 I don't want to spend 17 min on that" {{< var pilot.participants.PPT-RW >}}

-In the first iteration, the page was even longer because of content in the introduction before the guidance began (e.g. information about the guideline's scope, development, or how to use it).
+In the first iteration, the page was even longer because of content in the introduction before the guidance began (e.g., information about the guideline's scope, development, or how to use it).

 > "There's so much going on [at the top of the page, before the guidance]. [...]
 Yo, this is getting annoying.
 All I want is the guideline or the document" {{< var pilot.participants.PPT-CW >}}